sakthi-vetrivel/azure-docs/articles/openshift/howto-aad-app-configuration.md

 1. Open the [App registrations blade](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RegisteredAppsPreview) and click **+New  registration**.
 2. In the **Register an application** pane, enter a name for your application registration.
 3. Ensure that under **Supported account types** that **Accounts in this organizational directory only** is selected.
 This is the most secure choice.
-4. We will add a redirect URI later once we know the URI of the cluster.
+4. We will later add a redirect URI once we know the cluster's URI.
 Click the **Register** button to create the Azure AD application registration.
 5. On the page that appears, copy down the **Application (client) ID**.
 We will refer to this value as `APPID` in the [Create an Azure Red Hat OpenShift cluster](tutorial-create-cluster.md) tutorial.

 ![Screenshot of app object page](./media/howto-create-tenant/get-app-id.png)